mariohernandez/mariohernandezio/src/blog/ddev-setup.md

 # Use a table that should exist in your database.
 if ! mysql -e 'SELECT * FROM node__field_hero;' db 2>/dev/null; then
   echo 'Importing the database'
-  # Provide url to custom database.
+  # Provide path to custom database.
   gzip -dc /var/www/html/db/drupaltraining.sql.gz | mysql db
 fi
 ```